 When relying on sunscreen to keep your skin safe and healthy, be sure to follow the product’s directions closely.
 Reapply sunscreen as often as necessary and be sure to use as much as the product specifies.
 If you skimp on sunscreen, you won’t adequately protect your skin from the sun, which means a product with SPF 30 can realistically have SPF 3.
 When used correctly, a sunscreen with SPF 30 works well for everyday use and is also enough for most outdoor activities.

 Know Your Limitations

-Similarly, you might need to treat acne-prone skin differently during flare-ups but you don't need to worry that you’ll be stuck dealing with problem skin for the rest of your life.
-Close to 80% of people struggle with acne outbreaks between the ages of 11 and 30, but acne-related problems generally fade away after that time period.
+Similarly, you might need to treat breakout-prone skin differently during flare-ups but you don't need to worry that you’ll be stuck dealing with problem skin for the rest of your life.
+Close to 80% of people struggle with breakouts between the ages of 11 and 30, but this problem generally fades away after that time period.

 Managing sensitive skin can take a little extra work, along with some trial and error.
 By reading labels, sticking to simple ingredients, and protecting your skin, you can easily keep your skin looking and feeling healthy.